‘Awenek’ – Cornish for ‘creative’…

 Rosie French (Director and Studio Manager); Frances Brennan (Director); and Fiona Raymont (Director).

-The CIC (Community Interest Company) was formed in May 2017 by Rosie French and Frances Brennan.
+The CIC (Community Interest Company) was formed in May 2017 by Rosie French and Frances Brennan and is based on the Rame Peninsula, South East Cornwall.

-The Studio’s mission is to provide a welcoming, safe space for people of all ages to enjoy art, crafts, and creative activities through our in-house workshops, informal drop-in sessions and outreach activities.
+The Studio’s mission is to provide welcoming, safe spaces for people of all ages to enjoy art, crafts, and creative activities through workshops, informal drop-in sessions and collaborative projects.

 MEET THE TEAM